mercul3s/mercedescoyle.com-jekyll/_posts/2018-04-16-there-is-no-such-thing-as-good-code.md

 jobs, I spent a lot of time fixing software problems, much of that time with black box software or hardware and people upset that their tools weren't working.
-Newly minted with the power of software creation, I didn't want to be the person who made someone have a bad day.
+Newly minted with the power of software creation, I didn't want to be the person who made someone have a bad day because of my bad code.

 My first real Software Engineering position was a bit of coding, a bit of ops, a lot of question asking (of peers and the internet),